Encarsia formosa

 Encarsia formosa is a species of chalcidoid wasp and a well known parasitoid of greenhouse whitefly, one of the first to be used commercially for biological pest control, from the 1920s.
 Its use fell with commercial pesticides in the 1940s, but rose again from the 1970s.

 Description

 The tiny females (about 0.6 mm long) are black with a yellow abdomen and opalescent wings.
 The species reproduces asexually via thelytoky induced by Wolbachia infection.
-Males are produced but are unable to inseminate the females.
+This process occasionally produces males, but these are unable to inseminate the females.

 The adults use the clap and fling flight mechanism often seen in sub-mm insects.